Supporting someone with a mental health problem

 We all go through tough times and people help us through them.
 Other times we have been worried about other people’s mental health.
 Whether they are a friend, family member or colleague, there are many ways to support somebody you care about.

-1 in 6 people experienced a common mental health problem in the past week
+2 in 3 people report having experienced a mental health problem in their lifetime.

 How do I know if someone has a mental health problem?